 Some researchers have claimed that EMDR significantly reduces anxiety, makes disturbing memories less intense, and ultimately improves the patient’s quality of life.
-Along with PTSD, EMDR could also help treat panic attacks, drug addiction, and anxiety.
+Along with PTSD, EMDR could also help treat panic attacks, substance dependence, and anxiety.
 The therapy is cost-effective, noninvasive, and potentially revolutionary, and there are no negative side effects.

 How does EMDR work?

 EMDR puts the patients in a state of trance.
 The therapy is based on observations of how eye movement can alleviate the intensity of thoughts pent-up in the mind.
 The treatment process is based on the premise of how basic factors, such as sounds, smells or people, can trigger painful memories.
 Clinicians using EMDR therapy transform their patients into a subdued state where they can recollect painful memories from their past without becoming tensed.